Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-Our \texttt{POSEIDON} retrievals on the spherical transmission spectrum of WASP-94A b find an atmospheric metallicity and C/O ratio that are severely inconsistent with our 1.5D \texttt{PICASO} simultaneous morning/evening limb retrieval.
-However, the constraints on metallicity ([M/H]=+1.82$\pm$0.2) and C/O (C/O=0.28$\pm$0.09) obtained with the patchy cloud \texttt{POSEIDON} retrieval on the spherical spectrum are consistent with the constraints from the \texttt{PICASO} 1D retrieval on the spherical spectrum.
-The retrieved posteriors on metallicity and C/O are shown in the ({\bf B}) and ({\bf C}) panels of Fig.~\ref{poseidon2Dretrieval}.
-Additionally, the cloud coverage fraction we retrieve, $0.93^{+0.04}_{-0.05}$, cannot rule out a fully cloudy atmosphere, in conflict with our observed relatively cloud-free evening limb.
-The posterior distribution for the cloud coverage fraction is shown in the ({\bf D}) panel of Fig.~\ref{poseidon2Dretrieval}.
-This inconsistency suggests that the use of a cloud coverage fraction as a parameterization of 2D clouds in retrievals on spherical transmission spectra yields inaccurate results, just like 1D retrievals without patchy clouds, in situations like this where there are significant differences in the cloud coverage of one planet limb from the other.
+\texttt{POSEIDON} retrievals indicate an atmospheric metallicity ([M/H]=+1.91$\pm$0.15) and C/O ratio (C/O=0.27$\pm$0.07) that are severely inconsistent with our 1.5D \texttt{PICASO} simultaneous morninga and evening limb retrieval.
+However, the constraints on metallicity ([M/H]=+1.82$\pm$0.20) and C/O (C/O=0.28$\pm$0.09) obtained with the patchy cloud \texttt{POSEIDON} retrieval on the spherical spectrum are consistent with the constraints from the \texttt{PICASO} 1D retrieval on the spherical spectrum.
+The fitted patchy cloud models are shown in Fig.~\ref{poseidon2Dretrieval}A. The retrieved probability distributions for the metallicity and C/O ratio are shown in Fig.~\ref{poseidon2Dretrieval}B-D. The retrieved cloud parameter values are $\log~a=3.87^{+0.44}_{-0.42}$, $\gamma=-3.10^{+0.79}_{-0.95}$, and $\log~P_{\rm cloud}=-3.45^{+2.95}_{-0.55}$.
+The cloud coverage fraction $\phi_{\text{cloud}}=$$0.93^{+0.04}_{-0.05}$ is consistent with a fully cloudy atmosphere, conflicting with the minimal cloud contribution to the evening limb spectrum in our limb-resolved observations.
+The posterior probability distribution for the cloud coverage fraction is shown in Fig.~\ref{poseidon2Dretrieval}D. We interpret this inconsistency as further evidence of a bias when using spherical transmission spectra, even if the cloud coverage is allowed to be patchy.